Mulan to be made available on Disney+

 In a blow to theatres, Disney CEO Bob Chapek said it was important for the company to find new revenue streams amid the coronavirus pandemic.

-During an earnings call he said Mulan, which was originally due to arrive in March before the health crisis intervened, will be made available on the Disney+ streaming service in the US from September 4, for a price of 29.99 dollars, about £23.
+During an earnings call he said Mulan, which was originally due to arrive in March before the health crisis intervened, will be made available on the Disney+ streaming service in the US from September 4, for a price of $29.99, about £23.

 Mr Chapek also mentioned territories including Canada and New Zealand, but did not specify the UK.
 Mulan will arrive in theatres in areas where they are open, Disney said.